MasWag/FalCAuN/tutorial/tutorial.md

 ![](timeline.png)

 Intuitively the formula `[] ( output(3) < 120.000000 )` means that
-the velocity does not exceed `120`.
+the velocity does not exceed `120`, and
-And FalCAuN falsifies this specification by finding a counterexample.
+FalCAuN falsified this specification by finding a counterexample.
 This counterexample shows when `throttle` input keeps the max value `100`, full throttle, the velocity exceeds `120` in `20` ticks.

 The Mealy machine constructed by an automata learning algorithm is shown below.